ds-turner/intervals/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of intervals is to help users work with intervals, particular cleaning them.
-It groups and merges overlapping intervals as well as allowing the user to remove parts of one set of intervals, based on another.
+{intervals} helps users tidy up messy intervals.
+It can group and merge overlapping intervals as well as remove parts of one set of intervals, based on another set of intervals.

 ## Installation